NomicFoundation/hardhat-website/src/content/plugin-development/tutorial.md

 console.log("My account is:", myAccount);
 ```

-By doing this, you'll learn how to:
+By implementing this plugin, you'll learn to:

 1. Extend the `NetworkConnection` objects returned by `network.connect()`.
 2. Extend the Hardhat config system, adding custom validation and resolution logic.